theupdateframework/python-tuf/README.md

 ## Introduction

-The Update Framework (TUF) is a robust framework for secure content delivery and updates.
-It safeguards against various types of supply chain attacks and ensures resilience to compromise.
+The Update Framework (TUF) is a framework for secure content delivery and updates.
+It protects against various types of supply chain attacks and provides resilience to compromise.
+This repository is a **reference implementation** written in Python.
+It is intended to conform to version 1.0 of the [TUF specification](https://theupdateframework.github.io/specification/latest/).

+Python-TUF provides the following APIs:

+- [`tuf.api.metadata`](https://theupdateframework.readthedocs.io/en/latest/api/tuf.api.html): A "low-level" API designed to provide easy and safe access to TUF metadata and to handle (de)serialization from/to files.

+- [`tuf.ngclient`](https://theupdateframework.readthedocs.io/en/latest/api/tuf.ngclient.html): A client implementation built on top of the metadata API.

+- `tuf.repository`: A repository library also built on top of the metadata API.
+This module is currently not considered part of python-tuf stable API.

+The reference implementation strives to be a readable guide and demonstration for those working on implementing TUF in their own languages, environments, or update systems.

 ---